 Physical Therapy Neonatology Fellowship Program

 The CHOP PT Neonatology Fellowship for newborns and infants requiring intensive care is based on the principles of developmental and family-centered care.
 Developmental care is a method of care delivery where all infant care (medical, nursing, ancillary) is prioritized and provided in a way that supports the baby’s neurobehavioral development.
-Critical thinking as well as collaboration among the health care team and the family is integral to the successful provision of developmental care.
+Critical thinking — as well as collaboration among the healthcare team and the family — is integral to the successful provision of developmental care.

-In family-centered health care the importance of the family as the constant in the baby’s life is recognized by collaborating with the family in the decision making of all aspects of health services including treatment choices, aggressive treatment, pain management, and follow up.
 The healthcare team prioritizes working collaboratively to support and empower families to fulfill parenting roles.
 In addition, healthcare team members proactively encourage and assist families to assume parenting roles while their babies are critically ill, as well as across the continuum of care.

 - To provide each fellow with a strong foundation and understanding of: